icon

 Dark, colorful and exotic, Tahitian pearls are known as the first naturally colored black pearl in existence, and they've been wowing pearl lovers world-over for decades.

-The Ultimate Buying Guide for Tahitian Pearls by PurePearls.com will provide you with everything you could want to know about these glamorous pearls.
-From their native origins and history to colors and overtones, sizes, shapes and how much you can expect to spend.
+Using my 20 years of experience specializing in pearls, I've created the Tahitian Pearl Buying Guidewhich will provide you with everything you could want to know about these glamorous pearls.
+Using GIA's all-important pearl value factors, such as luster, size, surface quality and color to teach you what to look for when buying Tahitian peals, we'll also cover topics like their history and origins, legends and cultivation methods.
 As always, enjoy Pure's stunning real-life pearl pictures and visual aids so when you begin shopping for Tahitian pearl jewelry you'll know exactly what to look for.

 Use the Table of Contents below to skip to the parts of the article that interest you the most, or read the entire article and learn how to buy Tahitian pearls like a professional.